tejas-pradeep/BoxShogi/README.md

 ### Working on your Desktop

-To begin the assignment, you need to first clone your repo to your desktop running the command below in your terminal.
+To begin the assignment, you need to first clone your repo to your desktop by running the command below in your terminal after replacing `<your-github-username>`  with your Github username.

 ```
 $ git clone https://github.com/Box-Internship-Assignment/box-take-home-python-<your-github-username>.git